Tartine’s Quiche

 This post may contain affiliate links.
 Please read my disclosure policy.

 The weekend would begin with quiche.
 That was a given.
-My friend would pick me up at the San Francisco airport and before beginning our journey north, we would stop for breakfast.
+My friend would pick me up at the San Francisco airport, and before beginning our journey north, we would stop for breakfast.
 For quiche, that is.
-I have been dreaming about the Tartine quiche for over a year now, since my last and only other visit to this most adored San Francisco cafe.
+I have been dreaming about the Tartine quiche for over a year now, since my last and only other visit to this much-adored San Francisco cafe.

-The much anticipated weekend arrived, and I found myself at Tartine with two dear friends standing in a line stretching around the corner.
+The weekend arrived, and no sooner did I find myself at Tartine with two dear friends standing in a line stretching around the corner.
 As we waited, we contemplated our order, which quickly became apparent would be a feast.
 None of us was prepared to make a difficult decision this morning, so we decided to keep things simple — we would order everything: Quiche.
 Croque monsieur.
 Morning Bun.
 Scone.
 Croissant.
 Almond Croissant.
 Bread Pudding.

 The quiche with ham and Swiss chard, my friends confirmed, lived up to every expectation I had created for them.
 The bread pudding with fresh peaches, too, and the croque monsieur with heirloom tomatoes and Gruyère similarly blew us away.